 - Social Stalking: Raiding the social media accounts of staffers, or snooping/stalking them online is just ridiculous.
 Do your due diligence BEFORE you hire them, and hire with confidence.
 Leave personal lives where they remain – personal (unless that personal life is brought into the office and impacting your culture in a negative way).

 - Work-Life Balance?
 Hooey: “You want a friend, pal, get a dog” – Gordon Gekko famously said this in the movie ‘Wall Street’.
 Harsh!
 Ever worked in a company that wanted to own your entire time 24/7/365?
 Ever worked with a firm that made you feel guilty taking a sick day so much so that you just dragged yourself in out of fear of being frowned upon or branded as not 100% all-in for the company?
 More companies have suffered productivity losses as a result of sick workers getting the rest of their teams sick because they feared staying out and getting well.
 Yes, your company is on a mission, but make sure everyone has time to recharge so that they can fulfill it.

 Happiness at work is critical to not only work productivity and effectiveness, but to family and personal health as well.
 The responsibility of creating the right culture not only rests with the leadership at the top, but also with every engaged employee up and down the ladder.
 Choose wisely, and good luck.
 No matter what your role at your company, you can be part of the problem- or part of the solution.

 What culture do you want to promote within your business?
-At Gavin Consulting, we provide coaching and team-building strategies to help you bring out the best in your employees.
-Let Gavin Consulting help you create mindful, cross-cultural and team-oriented leaders within your organization.
+At Gavin P. Smith Consulting, I provide coaching and team-building strategies to help you bring out the best in your employees.
+Let Gavin P. Smith Consulting help you create mindful, cross-cultural and team-oriented leaders within your organization.